 When you think of hiring sales reps, you need to oversee some things that are very important to your brand.
 These things include:

-Records of a call
+Records of a calls

 You may be used to having sales reps employed in-house.
 When you have independent manufacturer reps, do not be inclined to get call reports.
-In most cases, agreements, often in writing, are drafted to exempt the independent rep from such a responsibility.
-The rep is considered a businessperson.
+In most cases, agreements often in writing, are drafted to exempt the independent rep from such a responsibility.
+The rep is considered a business person.
 This means that they do not need to follow what you say.
 They have their own resources, which they allocate as they see fit.
 This means that resources will be dedicated to the areas that he or she feels is productive in his or her own perspective.
 Most reps avoid situations where they may not be able to sell.
 It is very important to track the results that the sales reps achieve, but you should never try to track or control their activities.
 In short, manufacturer reps are actually exempt from giving records of a call.

 Report of market competition